lorrainescanlon/scramble-ed/README.md

 Excel spreadsheet on googledrive google API Setup

 ## Design
-The website is desinged with a sequential structure which the user can navigate through with ease.
+The application is desinged with a sequential structure which the user can navigate through with ease.

 The user is presented with a landing page with an ascii heading 'Scramble Ed' and the rules of the quiz.
 The landing page allows the user to input a username to start the quiz.
 From here the user is taken through the steps in the game with the option to quit at various intervals.